madcato/iOS-Boilerplate/README.md

 - https://kean.github.io/post/api-client
 - https://clean-swift.com/clean-swift-ios-architecture/

-## Implementation sample with Clean-Swift Architecture

-In the group ```iOS-Boilerplate/Login/Clean-Swift``` you can find the sample files implementing a login functionality using an [architecture named Clean-Swift](https://clean-swift.com/clean-swift-ios-architecture/):

-Files:

-- LoginViewController: view controller that manages the login view.
-- LoginModels: Structs to move data between view controller, interactor and presenter
-- LoginInteractor: This class is used from the view controller in order to run the operations launched by the user interacting with the UI.
-Also manages any other requirement from the view controller.
-- LoginPresenter: This class adapts the data to the final data types that will be showed in the view.
-Transformations like Date to String and texts translations are made by this class.
-- LoginRouter: This class manages the view transitions.
-- LoginWorker: This class implements the functionality.

-## Implementation sample with Redux Architecture

-In the group ```iOS-Boilerplate/Login/Redux``` you can find the sample files implementing a login functionality using an [Redux based architecture named ReSwift](https://github.com/ReSwift/ReSwift):

-Files:

-- LoginReduxViewController: view controller that manages the login view, also Store, Action and Reducer.

-## Antoher implementation sample with Clean-Swift Architecture

-Inside the project, the group ```Github```, there is a coomplete table view controller and detail view controlles for showing Github event.

 ## Recommendations

 - Use font styles instead custon or system fonts.
 Define de font as `Title 1`, `Body`, `Caption` see [UIFontTextStyle Apple documentation](https://developer.apple.com/documentation/uikit/uifonttextstyle).
 This allows users to activate Acessibility custom fonts.